zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

 uses efficient masking operations instead of expensive modulo operations when enqueuing and dequeuing data items.
 This option is applicable only for data item mode.

+Data streamed through a ring buffer is always written to the next byte within the buffer, wrapping around to the first element after reaching the end, thus the "ring" structure.
+Internally, the ``struct ring_buf`` contains its own buffer pointer and its size, and also a "head" and "tail" index representing where the next read and write

+This boundary is invisible to the user using the normal put/get APIs, but becomes a barrier to the "claim" API, because obviously no contiguous region can be returned that crosses the end of the buffer.
+This can be surprising to application code, and produce performance artifacts when transfers need to alias closely to the size of the buffer, as the number of calls to claim/finish need to double for such transfers.

+When running in items mode (only), the ring buffer contains two implementations for the modular arithmetic required to compute "next element" offsets.
+One is used for arbitrary sized buffers, but the other is optimized for power of two sizes and can replace the compare and subtract steps with a simple bitmask in several places, at the cost of testing the "mask" value for each call.

 Implementation
 **************